topbitdu/unidom-product/ROADMAP.md

 2. As Source Product concern
 3. As Target Product concern
 4. Improve the Product model to include the As Source Product concern & the As Target Product concern

+## v2.0
+1. Remove the deprecated classes and methods